 Section Testing Time is the amount of time that must be provided to any student who needs it to complete the Section.
-Tables 2.1-2.5 show the amount of testing time for each Section in each of the content areas testing in Spring 2022.
+Table 2.1 shows the amount of testing time for each Section in each of the content areas testing in Fall 2022.
 Test Administrators are responsible for keeping track of time during testing.